Vidyashree-jamakhandi/Assistant-for-visually-impaired/README.md

 Description:

-Jyoti gives a single line description of the surrounding details Road Conditions: Jyoti gives the user an overview of the road conditions, which would further the visually impaired accordingly.
-Jyoti also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc Responds the number of people, objects, etc in the frame of the webcam.
+sahana gives a single line description of the surrounding details Road Conditions: Jyoti gives the user an overview of the road conditions, which would further the visually impaired accordingly. sahana also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc Responds the number of people, objects, etc in the frame of the webcam.
 Find:

-Jyoti resonds to commands like find my purse?, check if my watch is in this room? depending upon whether @Entity is present in the frame of the camers
+sahana resonds to commands like find my purse?, check if my watch is in this room? depending upon whether @Entity is present in the frame of the camers
 Read:

-Jyoti also detects text from images and reads it loud.
+sahana also detects text from images and reads it loud.
 As a further application it can summarize articles from newspapers.
 Fill forms

-Jyoti also reads out forms (majorly applicable for bank purposes) Mobile Interactions
+sahana also reads out forms (majorly applicable for bank purposes) Mobile Interactions

 It can read out notifications from mobile and as a further application respond to messages, emails, calender, etc Add ons

-Jyoti serves the basic features of a chat bot i.e. responds to question including time, lighting conditions, basic wh questions, etc.
+sahana serves the basic features of a chat bot i.e. responds to question including time, lighting conditions, basic wh questions, etc.
 Tech- stacks used:

 1. SpeechRecognizer, Google API for speech to text conversion